benrudolph/ascend.report/index.md

 ## Community involvement

 At UNHCR Innovation, we try as hard as possible to keep refugees at the center of our work.
-That means that for pilots and projects we try to get as much feedback from refugees as we can.
+That means for pilots and projects we try to get as much feedback from refugees as we can.
 Before the implementation of the project, we sat down with four refugees to engage in a conversation about communication with organizations like UNHCR.
 We've anonymized the interviews and posted our notes for your [viewing](https://docs.google.com/document/d/1bMDeYQ0fI1IrIPhDY2ofc4iKdH96ln03KL-8HOw5nY4/edit).
 In short, some key takeaways were:

 * __Phone presence__ - most of the interviewees had phones and used them, though some only used it for family matters.
 Many cited it as a good means of reaching them.
 There were also a couple who said it was better to call rather than send an SMS.
 * __SMS uses__ - by and large, most of the interviewees wanted more information on activities and opportunities that were available to them.
 In addition, some thought it would be a good way to ask questions to UNHCR, ACAI or Aprode.